jykim/jykim.github.io/index.md

 Jin Young Kim, Jaime Teevan and Nick Craswell.
 2016.
 In Proceedings of the 39th Annual International ACM Conference on Research and Development in Information Retrieval (SIGIR).

 * [Toward Predicting the Outcome of an A/B Experiment for Search Relevance](https://www.microsoft.com/en-us/research/publication/toward-predicting-the-outcome-of-an-ab-experiment-for-search-relevance/) <br>
 Lihong Li, Jin Young Kim, and Imed Zitouni.
 2015.
-In Proceedings of the Eighth ACM International Conference on Web Search and Data Mining (WSDM).
+In Proceedings of the 8th ACM International Conference on Web Search and Data Mining (WSDM).

 * [Contextual and dimensional relevance judgments for reusable SERP-level evaluation](http://research.microsoft.com/en-us/UM/People/hassanam/papers/GolbusWWW2104.pdf) <br>
 Peter B. Golbus, Imed Zitouni, Jin Young Kim, Ahmed Hassan, and Fernando Diaz.
 2014.
 In Proceedings of the 23rd international conference on World wide web (WWW).